QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

   Lightdm service disables seamless mode by preventing qubes-gui-agent from starting and starts lightdm display manager.

-  Kernel option :code:`systemd.unit` to `graphical.target` overrides the default boot target.
+  Kernel option :code:`systemd.unit` overrides the default boot target.

+3. Restart the qube for changes to take effect

 Revert to seamless mode on Debian guest
 ---------------------------------------